sonyarianto/pocketbase-docker/README.md

 Run `docker inspect pocketbase` for more details.

-If you don't want to expose the port, just remove or comment the `ports` section above.
+If you don't want to expose the port to host, just remove or comment the `ports` section above.

 ## Nginx config (using reverse proxy)